zod799/marketing-styleguide/README.md

 # marketing-styleguide
-A style guild I built with Webpack 3, HTML5, CSS3, vanilla Javascript
+This is a multi-paged style guild I built with Webpack 3, HTML5, CSS3, vanilla Javascript.
+The original guide was built with Gulp, but I was requested to refactor the code to work with Webpack 3, simplify the design, as well as add new components for the marketing team.
+The requirement was for a team member with little to no coding experience to be able to pull out components and build pages for use on 2 different e-commerce platforms.

 ## Overview ##